-- 1. In the Camera, Timeline view, select the drawing layer or deformation nodes you want to display. - 2.
-In the Deformation toolbar, click the Show Selected Deformers and Hide All Others button.
+- 1. In the Camera, Node or Timeline view, select the drawing layer or deformation group or nodes containing the deformation chain you want to display. - 2.
+In the Deformation toolbar, click the Show Selected Deformers and Hide All Others 👳 button.